formalsec/wasp/ECOOP2022_AE_Submission_Document.md

 python3 -m validator 4 error all # Executes Cover-Branches with 4 threads on all compiled categories
 ```

-IMPORTANT!
-The `validator` does not repeat tasks when re-running
+**IMPORTANT!** The `validator` does not repeat tasks when re-running
 the same command.
 To generate new values one must delete the
 directory `/home/wasp/Test-Comp/test-suite` before the executing
 the `validator`.
 Additionally, the `branches` tasks may only
-output to `stdout` after 15 mins, when the timeout is reached.
+output to `stdout` after 15 mins, corresponding to the default timeout.
 For this reason, we recommend running the benchmarks that do not
-timeout as often: `python3 -m validator 4 error Arrays`.
+timeout: `python3 -m validator 4 error Arrays`.

-Lastly, to table the results used in Table 4 for Cover-Error run:
+Lastly, to obtain the results used in Table 4 for Cover-Error, in `csv` format, run:

 ```sh
 python3 scripts/coverage.py test-suite/coverage-error-call error > error.csv